ForceNovas/novasability/README.md

 5. Run program

-6. Enter at this link your Application ID from General information: https://discord.com/oauth2/authorize?client_id=YOURTOKEN&scope=bot&permissions=%D0%9F%D0%A0%D0%90%D0%92%D0%90
+6. Enter at this link (instead of YOURTOKEN) your Application ID from General information: https://discord.com/oauth2/authorize?client_id=YOURTOKEN&scope=bot&permissions=%D0%9F%D0%A0%D0%90%D0%92%D0%90

 7. Give bot premissions what you need.